Crozzers/screen_brightness_control/README.md

 * `interval` - The time interval between each step in brightness
 * `increment` - The amount to change the brightness by each step in percent.
 * `blocking` - If set to `False` it fades the brightness in a new thread
+* `verbose_error` - Controls the amount of detail any error messages will contain
 ###### Usage:
 ```python
 import screen_brightness_control as sbc